Myasthenia gravis: Prognosis

 The prognosis of people with MG is generally good, as is quality of life, when given very good treatment.
 Monitoring of a person with MG is very important, as at least 20% of people diagnosed with it will experience a myasthenic crisis within two years of their diagnosis, requiring rapid medical intervention.
 Generally, the most disabling period of MG might be years after the initial diagnosis.
+Assistive devices may be needed to assist with mobility.
 In the early 1900s, 70% of detected cases died from lung problems; now, that number is estimated to be around 3–5%, an improvement attributed to increased awareness and medications to manage symptoms.

 Epidemiology

 MG occurs in all ethnic groups and both sexes.
 It most commonly affects women under 40 and people from 50 to 70 years old of either sex, but it has been known to occur at any age.
 Younger people rarely have thymoma.
 Prevalence in the United States is estimated at between 0.5 and 20.4 cases per 100,000, with an estimated 60,000 Americans affected.
 In the United Kingdom, an estimated 15 cases of MG occur per 100,000 people.
+The mortality rate of MG is around 5-9%.